digitalinteraction/northfutures.org/branding.md

 **NortHFutures** is the project name `Nort-H-Futures`, note the capital `H`.

-## Wordmark
+## Logotype

-The wordmark is the best way to reference the project in documents or on other wesites.
+The logotype is the best way to reference the project in documents or on other wesites.

-> The wordmark contains an alpha background to allow for different background colours but they must be **subtle** and have a good contrast to maintain legibility.
+> The logotype contains an alpha background to allow for different background colours but they must be **subtle** and have a good contrast to maintain legibility.

 ### Dark